rhyhann/merb_stathyc_slice/README.markdown

 If you want to protect the CUD actions, you must know that: ALL of them are located in a content named *for_cud*. simple.
+If you want to change the look of the CUD operations, it's stored in a partial named *_cud*.
+But _please see the default one first_.

 To see all available tasks for StaticSlice run:
     rake -T slices:static_slice